 Sanctions are imposed only when the Accused is found responsible for one (1) or more violations of the Student Code of Conduct.
 Sanctions are determined by the severity of the case and the disciplinary history of the Accused(s).
-An Accused who is found responsible must be given one of the five Sanctions below, which are listed in ascending order of severity.
+An Accused who is found responsible must be given one of the five (5) Sanctions, listed in Section E1 in ascending order of severity.
 In addition the Accused may be subject to one or more Supplementary Requirements.